keileyn/shipment_simulation/README.md

 The project is structured around a central class:

 ### `ShipmentSimulation` Class
-- Manages the GUI layout and event handling.
+- It manages the GUI layout and event handling.
 - Organizes input fields for production parameters.
 - Implements the computation of completion dates based on different work schedules.
-- Provides real-time updates to ensure users can see instant feedback on their inputs.
+- It provides real-time updates to ensure users can see instant feedback on their inputs.

 ### Key Functions
-- `compute_daily_output(hourly_output, hours_per_shift)`: Calculates daily production output.
+- `compute_daily_output(hourly_output, hours_per_shift)`: This calculates daily production output by multiplying the hourly output to the hours per shift.
-- `compute_total_work_days(total_plan, daily_output)`: Determines the number of workdays required to meet production goals.
+- `compute_total_work_days(total_plan, daily_output)`: It determines the number of workdays required to meet production goals.
+This can calculate by the total production plan divided by the daily output, and if the number has a remainder, the total work days will add extra number.
 - `compute_end_date(start_date, total_work_days, work_days_in_a_week)`: Computes the estimated completion date, accounting for the number of working days in a week.
-- `validate_inputs()`: Ensures all user inputs are properly formatted and within reasonable ranges.
+It first set a counter for the number of days and using while loop, it iterates through calendar days, counting only valid workdays while skipping weekends based on the specified schedule.
+If the workweek consists of 5 days, only Monday to Friday are counted; for a 6-day workweek, Monday to Saturday are included, excluding Sundays; and for a 7-day workweek, every day is counted.
+The function increments the date until the required number of workdays is reached, at which point it returns the final computed end date.

 ## Installation & Usage
 To run the application, follow these steps: